JoshMJohnson/Portfolio-Josh-Johnson/TicTacToe/README.md

 &nbsp;**Option 2:** Exclusively download the Tic-Tac-Toe project

     1.)
-Click on the link provided below.
+Click on the link provided below
-    This link will go to a Google Drive account and will then automatically download and unzip the zip folder called TicTacToe.
-    This folder will contain all the data that the program needs

     2.)
+Click 'Download' once the link has loaded up Google Drive

+    3.)
+Run the application called 'TicTacToe' that was just downloaded

+    4.)
+Click on 'Install' when prompted

+    5.)
+Once completed, click on 'Close'

+    6.)
 Open the folder that was just created called TicTacToe

-    3.)
+    7.)
 Run the executable file named Tic-Tac-Toe.exe

-    4.)
+    8.)
 Have fun playing Tic-Tac-Toe!
 &nbsp;<a href="https://drive.google.com/file/d/1nb5TkntuTgk74Dntvu3WaWGPJ3-PL8i4/view?usp=drive_web">Play Tic-Tac-Toe!</a>

 ---